 - A signed statement or email message from a permanent member of the HDS faculty indicating his or her willingness to supervise the applicant's project while he or she is at HDS; and

-- A completed Visiting Scholar/Postdoctoral Fellow Data Form for Unsalaried Appointment.
+- A completed Visiting Scholar/Postdoctoral Fellow Form for Unsalaried Appointment.

 Incomplete applications will not be considered.
 Please also note that no HDS funding is available for a postdoctoral appointment.
 This is an unpaid appointment.
 No assistance is available for housing, insurance, moving expenses, visa fees, research funding, office space, etc.

-An appointment as a postdoctoral fellow entitles the fellow to a Harvard University ID card (which allows access to the Harvard University Libraries) and an HDS email account for the duration of the appointment.
+An appointment as a postdoctoral fellow entitles the fellow to a Harvard University ID card (which allows access to the Harvard University Libraries) for the duration of the appointment.
 Postdoctoral fellows are cordially invited to attend all HDS community and public events.
 However, HDS is unable to offer courtesy library cards, or appointments, for any additional members of a fellow's family.